didiersmith/marys-maidens/chapters/finnigans-roadhouse.md

 Fuck, that was a lot of blood.
 The world started to spin.
 He stumbled, fell to his knees, and collapsed.

 ISO goddamn 36363.
-He really should have enforced it.
-The workplace safety guys were always telling him, "regulations are written in blood."
-Now he knew what they meant.
+Written in blood.
+Now he knew what the prick had meant.